Skip to navigation menu Skip to content

 • Developmental assessment and support

-Children with type 1 Pfeiffer syndrome usually have normal cognitive development, but developmental delays are common in types 2 and 3.
+Children with type 1 Pfeiffer syndrome usually have typical cognitive development.
+Developmental delays are common in types 2 and 3.
 The amount of delay varies from child to child.

 We carefully assess your child’s development.
 If we find delays, we recommend treatments and support services to help your child reach their full potential.

-If needed, your craniofacial pediatrician and social worker refer you to community resources for children with developmental issues.
+Your child’s craniofacial pediatrician and social worker can refer you to community resources for children with developmental issues.

 • Dental care and bite alignment